Dark Mode Design

 iOS

-- Follow Apple’s Human Interface Guidelines for dark mode.
+- Follow Apple’s Human Interface Guidelines for dark mode — particularly the semantic colour system which adapts automatically.

 Android